-Sex Crimes Defense Attorney with Offices in Hackensack, Little Falls, and Morristown NJ
+Sex Crimes Defense Attorney with Offices in Denville and Totowa NJ

 Sexual assault is often associated with the term “rape.”
 In fact, the U.S. Office of Juvenile Justice and Delinquency Prevention refers to these offenses as “rape,” citing that 3,300 juveniles in the U.S. were arrested for rape in 2014.
 In addition, the most recent data shows that 9,400 juveniles were arrested for sex offenses other than forcible rape and prostitution in the same year.
 In recent years, rape on college campuses has become a serious hot-button issue, but by their very nature, all cases of alleged sexual assault are emotionally-charged.
 Unfortunately, a mere allegation of rape has the potential to utterly destroy the life of the accused.
 This is true for juveniles and criminal defendants in all age groups.
 More often than not, sexual assault cases are far more complex than they appear, requiring an investigative eye and a person willing to listen.
 When you or your child are accused of sexual assault, finding an aggressive legal advocate who can protect and defend you is essential.

 Alissa Hascup is a highly acclaimed criminal defense attorney who vigorously defends juveniles, young adults, and juveniles charged as adults in New Jersey.
 During her career, she served as an Assistant County Prosecutor in Morris County, where she prosecuted sex crimes such as aggravated sexual assault and other criminal offenses.
 This experience provided her with invaluable insight into way prosecutors formulate their cases, which she now uses to develop the most effective defenses for her clients.
-Her immense knowledge and unwavering dedication to protecting those she represents has earned Alissa successes in courts across New Jersey, from Essex to Bergen, and Passaic to Middlesex counties.
+Her immense knowledge and unwavering dedication to protecting those she represents has allowed Alissa to obtain positive results for her clients in courts across New Jersey, from Essex to Bergen, and Passaic to Middlesex counties.
 She regularly advocates for students at universities like Montclair State, William Paterson, Rutgers, and Fairleigh Dickinson, as well as juveniles and other young adults.
-In fact, her superior results have earned her the 10 Best in Client Satisfaction Award from the American Institute of Criminal Law Attorneys.
 To discuss your case with Ms. Hascup, contact her offices today at 862-257-1200 for a cost-free consultation.

 Juvenile and Student Sexual Assault in New Jersey